Should You Go to the ER For a Stye on the Eye?

 Can You Go Blind From a Stye?

-A stye typically isn’t something that you should be concerned about, so the likelihood of one causing a serious complication like blindness is very slim.
-However, if your vision has become blurred, obstructed, or the stye has gotten so bad that it causes your eye to swell shut, you should seek immediate medical attention.
+A stye typically isn’t something that you should be overly concerned about, the likelihood of one causing a serious complication like blindness is very slim.
+The vast majority of styes resolve completely without any lasting effect on vision or eye health.

 can urgent care treat a stye